The Best Occupational Therapy Apps for Adult Rehab Patients

 This is a great therapeutic tool to better align a cognitive home exercise program with therapy goals.
 It does require the therapist to form a clinical account separate from patient accounts.

-Rehab coach is an app targeted more toward stroke recovery.
-Activity sections include math, language, memory, perception, and drawing.
-This is yet another Spanish app (but can be easily transferred to English).
-I include it here as it is promoted for stroke rehabilitation and I think it has the potential to (hopefully) continue to grow in the resources and activities provided.
+Rehab coach is an app targeted more toward acute stroke recovery.
+Activity sections include math exercises, language, memory, perception, and drawing.
+A unique aspect is that it also includes facial exercises for patients with expressive aphasia.
+I include it here as it is promoted for stroke rehabilitation and I think it has the potential to continue to grow in the resources and activities provided.

 Other cognitive apps include Train Your Brain, Left vs Right: Brain Games, and Elevate (among many others).
-These are all relatively higher-level cognitive apps that may best assist patients post-discharge in continuing to work on their cognitive skills.
+These are all relatively higher-level cognitive apps that may best suited to assist patients post-discharge in continuing to work on their cognitive skills at home.

 4. Exercise Apps